Texas woman dies in single-car crash near Bristow

-A Texas woman's body was pulled from the wreckage of an apparent car crash on Monday, the Oklahoma Highway Patrol reported.
+A Texas woman's body was pulled from the wreckage of a crashed vehicle that was found Monday, the Oklahoma Highway Patrol reported.

 Troopers don't know exactly when the crash occurred, but they found the body of Sheilla Forester, 56, of Denton, Texas, inside a wrecked 2002 Chevrolet Blazer in a creek bed west of Bristow, according to an OHP report.